KubaTaba1uga/learning_linux_plants_manager/README.md

 ## Build app

-Building the app steps looks like these:
-1. Prepare boot partition
-  - Download linux kernel for rpi
-  - Apply custom configuration for rpi 5
-  - Compile kernel
-  - Download newest raspberry os
-  - Extract required files from raspberry os image boot partition
-  - Create tar file for boot partition
-2. Prepare rootfs
-  - Compile apps LKMs
-  - Download buildroot
-  - Render rootfs customization script
-  - Apply custom configuration for rpi 5
-  - Compile rootfs
-  - Create tar file for rootfs partition

-It can be triggered with
+Build can be triggered with
 ```
 inv build
 ```

-Once build is done you should see two files in `build` directory:
+Once build is done you should in `build` directory:
-- bootfs.tar
-- rootfs.tar
+- sdcard.img

 ## Connect hardware

 Connect ADS7830 to RPI 5:
-- VIN pin to 5v power
+- VIN pin to 3.3v power
 - GND pin to GND
 - SDA pin to GPIO 2
 - SCL pin to GPIO 3